Gilad147/Piano-Preformance-Autograder/README.md

 This project is designed to make automatic evaluations of piano performances recorded with a MIDI keyboard.
 The evaluation is given by using different Machine Learning algorithms.
 Asside from getting a numerical grade for features of the performance, the player also get a Next-Step improving recommendation.

-## GUI Setup
-The project contains a directory with 43 different musical pieces, grouped as Song Books.
-To add new musical pieces:
-* Go to ".../project directory/songs/"
-* Choos a Song Book to add the song to.
-Create a new folder if you want to add a new Song Book.
-* Add the following files for each song:
-   *  <song_name>.ly
-   *  <song_name>.midi
-   *  <song_name>.png
-* Data recorded while using the app will be saved in the directory ".../students recordings".

 ## Run the GUI
 To run the application, clone the project and open it using your local Python IDE.